 Canst thou draw out leviathan with an hook? or his tongue with a cord which thou lettest down?
 (Job 41:1, KJV)

-Thou brakest the heads of leviathan in pieces, and gavest him to be meat to the people inhabiting the wilderness (Psalm 74:14)
+Thou brakest the heads of leviathan in pieces, and gavest him to be meat . . .
+(Psalm 74:14).

-In that day the LORD with his sore and great and strong sword shall punish leviathan the piercing serpent . . . and he shall slay the dragon that is in the sea (Isaiah 27:1)
+In that day the Lord . . . shall punish leviathan the piercing serpent . . .
+(Isaiah 27:1).

-Like the behemoth, the leviathan is one of the greatest creatures made by the hand of God (Job 41:33).
-This fearsome, powerful animal (verses 8 - 9) is said to have a large tongue (Job 41:1) and a thick, impenetrable skin composed of scales (verse 7, 13, 15 - 17, 23).
-It is said to be quite strong (verse 12), possessing two rows of teeth (verse 13) in a jaw that cannot be forced open (verse 14).
-This creature can look like it is breathing out fire and smoke (verses 19 - 21) and is unafraid of any man or any weapons used against it (verses 25 - 30, 33).
+They can look like it is breathing out fire and smoke (Job 41:19 - 21) and is unafraid of any man or any weapons used against it (verses 25 - 30, 33).
 In Psalm 74:12 - 14 this creature symbolizes Egypt, which God defeated in order to free his people.
 In Isaiah 26:21 - 27:1 it represents, in the end time, God's punishment for the world's sin and his judgment against evil.

-Some commentaries are honest enough to admit that modern conclusions regarding these beasts may be nothing more than guesses.
-Adam Clarke, in writing about the Biblical reference to the behemoth, states the following.
+Some commentaries are honest enough to admit that modern conclusions regarding these mythical animals, such as leviathan, may be nothing more than guesses.
+Adam Clarke, in writing about the behemoth, states the following.

-Surprisingly, the Biblical descriptions of these two remarkable creatures better fits extinct dinosaurs than any other beast or mythical creature!
+Surprisingly, the descriptions in the Bible of leviathans and behemoths better fits extinct dinosaurs than any other beast or mythical creature!
 Henry Morris writes the following in this regard.

 "The description of behemoth seems to fit perfectly what we know about such a land dinosaur as apatosaurus, for example, and leviathan fits what we know about some large marine reptiles, such as the plesiosaur or ichthyosaur, for example . . .